Coquette: fashion and style

-Coquette: Ma Grand-mère, Mon Inspiration, mirrors my fascination for images of my Russian grandmother from to Shànghǎi 上海, Xenia Vladimirovna.
-Born in Russia 1908, Xenia made her way on the Trans-Siberian railway 1923, after the Bolshevik revolution, with her mother Eugenia, and three sisters Galya, Helena and Marya to Vladivostok and then Harbin, to find husbands in the East.
+Coquette: Ma Grand-mère, Mon Inspiration, mirrors my fascination for images of my Russian grandmother from Shànghǎi 上海, Xenia Vladimirovna.
+Born in Russia in 1908, Xenia made her way on the Trans-Siberian railway in 1923, after the Bolshevik revolution, with her mother Eugenia, and three sisters Galya, Helena, and Marya to Vladivostok and then Harbin, to find husbands in the East.

 “This is a picture of my grandmother, my inspiration, Amy Wang.
 Taken in Shanghai in the late 1930’s, my grandmother was a Shanghai society girl as well a as fashion designer.
 In this photo (top) she used the photographer’s cigarette for effect (she didn’t smoke).
 She was beautiful and I would like to think that I got my artistic/design sense from her.
 Weirdly enough, I have her hands.”Natalie Zee Drieu – Coquette: Ma Grand-mère, Mon Inspiration

 Natalie’s old Shanghai portraits of Amy Wang have re-awakened a longing, evoked by the nostalgic studio portraits I have of my own #Grand-mère of Xenia Vladimirovna (Ermolaeff) by Josepho Schick from Old Shanghai.